jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-8.md

 - In this way, wardships were introduced*.

-> *Superphysics note=  The Roman system was created from the top down, with the senate awarding lands to soldiers, under the idea of a state.
+> *Superphysics Note: The Roman system was created from the top down, with the senate awarding lands to soldiers, under the idea of a state.
 The feudal system is built from the ground-up, with the lords personally awarding lands to tenants without any idea of a state.

 When the heir female succeeded, the feudal baron had a right to marry her to whomever he pleased because the baron should have a vassal of his own choosing.

-### Prima seizin, Relief, Escheat
+## Prima seizin, Relief, Escheat

 The *prima seizin* was another emolument of the lord.
 When the father died, the son had no right to the estate until he publicly declared his willingness to accept it.
 The lord sometimes had the estate to himself and enjoyed its profits for some time.
 The heir paid a sum to get it back, which was called *relief*.